starikovskaya/homepage/_pages/teaching.md

 ## Higher School of Economics (Moscow, Russia)
 ### Fall 2014
-* Algorithms on strings and their applications
+* Algorithms on Strings and their Applications
 * Discrete Mathematics
 * Introduction to Linear Algebra for Neuroscientists
 * Introduction to Calculus for Neuroscientists

 ### Fall 2013
-* Algorithms on strings and their applications
+* Algorithms on Strings and their Applications